 The first time I heard of a Pride march taking place in Mumbai, I scoffed.
 Hard.
-Knowing what Mumbai is as a city, I was pretty sure it was going to be impossible to organise a march within its legendary chaos.
+Knowing what Mumbai is as a city, I was pretty sure it was going to be impossible to organize a march within its legendary chaos.
 It is a city that is:

 1. Filled with out and loud queer individuals and